-Website Committee: This committee designs and maintains the Chapter website.
+Website and Communicatons Committee: This committee designs and maintains the Chapter website.
 The site is constructed to enable storage of all pertinent chapter documents such as minutes, newsletters, bylaws, manuals, photos, business forms, membership applications, and other relevant digital artifacts.

 AARP Tax Aide Liaison

 Town of Blacksburg/Blacksburg Community Center Liaison